pgexperts/patroni-cluster-guide/terraform/README.md

 * Launching in an existing VPC instead of defining a new one
 * Not using a default security group
 * Removed deprecated template module in favor of templatefile function

+In addition to etcd, this module also:
-* Launching the patroni/postgresql instances
+* Launches the Patroni/PostgreSQL instances
+* Configures them via user-data